Peter Hunziker Fired From ‘Below Deck Mediterranean,’ Bravo Fans Call For Jax Taylor To Be Next

 “So why is Jax still around,” another added.

 Jax has come under fire recently for insensitive social media posts and problematic behavior.
 The reality star has negatively commented on co-star Ariana Madix’s sexuality.
 Although currently in a relationship with co-star Tom Sandoval, the actress has been open about being bi-sexual.

-Jax also accused former co-star, Faith Stowers, the only person of color to be a part of the cast, of committing crimes as well as going AWOL from the Army.
+Jax has also accused former co-star Faith Stowers, the only person of color cast on the show, of committing crimes as well as going AWOL from the Army.
 Both claims were false.

-Former business partner, Lance Bass went so far as to speculate that Jax’s past behaviors could put the star on the chopping block next.
-The ‘N Sync member has cut ties with the actor over the actions.
-Jax and Lance created an alcohol mixer company together called Just Add X. The boy bander called the reality star “ignorant” and shared that Jax “doesn’t get it” and “doesn’t care.”
+Former business partner Lance Bass went so far as to speculate that Jax’s past behaviors could put the star on the chopping block next.
+The *NSYNC member has cut ties with the actor over the actions.
+Jax and Lance created an alcohol mixer company together called Just Add X. The boy band star called the reality star “ignorant” and shared that Jax “doesn’t get it” and “doesn’t care.”

 The news of Peter’s Below Deck Mediterranean exit comes at a time of great upheaval at Bravo.
-The network recently let go of Vanderpump Rules cast members Stassi Schroeder, Kristen Doute, Brett Caprioni, and Max Boyens for similar controversies.
+The network recently fired Vanderpump Rules cast members Stassi Schroeder, Kristen Doute, Brett Caprioni, and Max Boyens for similar controversies.

-Bravo Fires ‘Below Deck Mediterranean’ Deckhand Peter Hunziker, Fans React To News, Want Jax Taylor Gone Next